-David’s practice focuses on public finance, project finance, and structured finance solutions.
-His recent experience includes acting as bond counsel for state and local issuers, and representation of issuers, underwriters, placement agents, and bond purchasers; in traditional infrastructure finance, structured finance, economic development finance, health care finance, and energy and PACE (property assessed clean energy) finance transactions; and representing issuers and bankers in transactions using securitizations and derivatives to enhance and remarket municipal bond issues.
-He also has experience representing both public asset owners and private lessee concessionaires in public-private partnerships and so-called public-public partnerships.
+David’s practice focuses on finding and implementing public finance, project finance, and structured finance solutions.
+His experience includes acting as bond counsel for national, state and local issuers; and representation of borrowers, underwriters, placement agents, and bond purchasers, in traditional infrastructure finance, P3 and structured finance, economic development finance, health care finance, and energy and PACE (property assessed clean energy) finance transactions.
+He also represents and advises issuers and bankers in transactions using securitizations and derivatives to enhance, market and remarket municipal bond issues.
+His P3 experience includes representing both public asset owners and private lessee concessionaires in both public-private partnerships and so-called public-public partnerships.
 His substantive expertise is concentrated in the areas of bond law, securities law, and public debt federal and state tax matters.